How to Schedule Records

 - If you find records on your list that do not have retention and classification reports, check with a General Retention Schedule to determine if your records match any identified therein, and can be disposed of in accordance to it.
 General Retention Schedules describe and provide retentions for records which are common to other agencies.
 Several General Retention Schedules have been published, including ones for state agencies, municipalities, county governments, and specific agencies which have many offices with common records.

-- If the records found in your office have not been scheduled in any of the above ways, then your next step is to submit an online form providing details about your records so that a records analyst can create a series-specific retention schedule for them.
-New record series numbers will be assigned by the analyst.
+- If the records found in your office have not been scheduled in any of the above ways, then your next step is to submit an online form providing details about your records so that a RIM specialist can create a series-specific retention schedule for them.
+New record series numbers will be assigned by the RIM specialist.
 You will be asked to provide the following information:

 - Descriptive title